BroadbandForum/usp/docs/specification/index.md

 These Encapsulated Options are carried in DHCPv4 V-I Vendor Class Option (option 125) or DHCPv6 V-I Vendor Class Option (option 17) with an element identified with the IANA Enterprise Number for the Broadband Forum that follows the format defined below.
 The IANA Enterprise Number for the Broadband Forum is 3561 in decimal (the ADSL Forum entry in the IANA Private Enterprise Numbers registry).

-**[R-DIS.2b]{}** - If an Agent recieves the encapsulation options for requests above, then it MUST respond with the Encapsulated Options for a response in the DHCPv4 responses (DHCPOFFER and DHCPACK) and DHCPv6 responses (ADVERTISE and REPLY) below.
-The responses are only included if the request options are recieved.
+**[R-DIS.2b]{}** - If an Agent receives the encapsulation options for requests above, then it MUST respond with the Encapsulated Options for a response in the DHCPv4 responses (DHCPOFFER and DHCPACK) and DHCPv6 responses (ADVERTISE and REPLY) below.
+The responses are only included if the request options are received.

 ### DHCP Encapsulated Vendor-Specific Option-Data fields for Agent